KNeugent/kNN-BinaryStars/README.md

 This code has been tested using python 3.7.3, numpy 1.18.2, pandas 1.0.3, and sklearn 0.21.

 ### Running the code

+At the most basic level, the following must be changed in the main method to apply a k-NN classification algorithm to a new set of objects:
+* update the `knownStars` and `unknownStars` arrays.
+The `knownStars` must have a column called "Classification" that contains a flag indicating binarity (0 = single star, 1 = binary).
+* update the `features` array to select the relevant features to train the model against.

+However, this k-NN model has been optimized for my set of data and will need to be optimized for yours as well.
+Please follow the blog post mentioned above and examine the comments in the code to build your own k-NN model.

 ### Outputted files